 The largest jackpot ever won from the EuroMillions from a single ticket was for €190 million by Adrian and Gillian Bayford from Suffolk, England back in 2012.

 The largest jackpot ever won from the EuroMillions from a syndicate was won by 12 bus drivers in Corby, Northamptonshire shared the prize of £38,034,639.70.

 The largest jackpot ever won from the Mega Millions from a single ticket was for $319 million in 2011.

 The largest jackpot ever won from the Mega Millions that was shared among others was for $656 million in 2012, and it was shared by three ticket holders, one in Illinois, Kansas, and in Maryland.

 5. Who Can Play?

 When it comes down to it, both games have their positives and negatives.
-Clearly, if you live in the US, you are stuck with the Mega Millions (unless you plan on traveling to Europe any time soon.
+If you live in the US, you are stuck with the Mega Millions (unless you plan on traveling to Europe any time soon.
 But then you still have to contend with taxes when you come back to the states).
-If you live in Europe, you have the ability to play both games and double your chances of winning.
+If you live in Europe, you can play both games and double your chances of winning.